Bamboo bicycle: Technical aspects

 Several aspects of bamboo are extremely valuable to both cyclists and bicycle manufacturers: high strength-to-weight ratio, vibration control, and sustainable growth.
 Because of bamboo's tendency to grow straight, it does not exhibit "knots" and "turns" in its wood, unlike other types of wood.
 As a result, bamboo has a higher specific tensile strength than steel, as well as a higher specific compressive strength than concrete.
 This tendency also allows for excellent vibration control, which, in turn, provides for a smoother ride and increased stability on rough terrain.

 The bamboo poles can be joined in a number of different ways.
 The earliest models used metal joints which were then tightened around the bamboo.
 Another approach is to wrap the joints with resin saturated fibers to make composite lugs around the bamboo frame members.
-For modernised track bicycles, carbon fibre, due to its light weight, is used for the remainder of the parts that are not made of bamboo - for example, the fork, because it is difficult to find a perfect piece of bamboo that fits into the fork socket of the frame.
+For modernised track bicycles, carbon fibre, due to its light weight, is used for the remainder of the parts that are not made of bamboo - for example, the fork, because it is difficult to find a perfect piece of bamboo that fits into the head tube of the frame.